Climate Change (Information Disclosure Based on TCFD Recommendations)

 Changing temperatures

-(atmospheric, freshwater and
+(atmospheric, freshwater

-ocean)
+and ocean)

-• Increase in energy costs
+• Increase in energy costs and increased costs for

-• Decline in winter product sales, disposal of products
+• Decline in winter product sales

-and logistics materials
+• Disposal of products and logistics materials

 Medium term